datumorphism/datumorphism.github.io/content/cards/machine-learning/learning-theories/learning-problem.md

 ---

-The learning problem posed by Vapnik:[^Vapnik2000]
+The learning problem proposed by Vapnik:[^Vapnik2000]

 - Given a sample: $\\{z_i\\}$ in the probability space $Z$;
 - Assuming a probability measure on the probability space $Z$;